Back to Blog

 What is Cloud Architecture?

 Before delving into multi-cloud architecture, it's necessary first to define cloud architecture.
-What is a cloud in the IT and software context?
+What is a Cloud in the IT and software context?
 Clouds are platforms that extract and distribute scalable functions on networks.
 Thus, cloud architecture handles tech combinations to build said clouds.
 Here, the architecture connects the needed components and capabilities.
 The outcome is robust online systems in which apps can function.

 Let's put it this way: imagine you're building a house.
 If the cloud infrastructure were the material, the architecture would be its layouts.
 Today's scenario has many huge tech brands offering their cloud services.
 Some include Amazon's Web Services (AWS), Microsoft's Azure, and Google's Cloud Platform (GCP).